argoproj-archive/argo-site/docs/user_guide/configapplatixcluster/setupnotificationmanagement.md

 ## To configure a new notification rule for users:

-1. Click **Configurations** > **Notification Management**.
+1. Click **Navigation bar** >  **Administration** > **Settings** > **Notification Rules**.

 2. Click **+**.

 3. Enter a name for the Notification rule you want to create.
-4. (Optional) By default, the new rule is enabled after you create it.
+4. (Optional) By default, the new rule is enabled after you save it.
 If you want to disable this rule, click **ENABLE RULE**.
 (It toggles back to **DISABLE RULE**.)
 5. Select any type of event messages you want the recipients to receive.
-Click **APPLY**.
 6. Select any severity level of event messages you want the recipients to receive.
-Click **APPLY**.

 7. Click **NEXT** to accept your selections.

-8. Click **+ADD USERS**.
-(This adds users from your internal organization directory)
+8. Under **Argo Users and Groups**, click **+ADD USERS**.
+(This displays users from your internal organization directory)

     This dialog lists the valid internal users that can be added.
 It also lists the current users who have administrative or developer access privileges to the Cluster.

-9. Select the Argo users you want and click **ADD**.
+9. Select the Argo users and groups you want and click **ADD**.
-10. (Optional) To add recipients who are not Argo users, enter their email addresses under **Email Users and Groups**.
+10. (Optional) To add recipients who are not Argo users, enter their email addresses under **Email Users**.
-11. (Optional) If you want to send out Notifications through Slack, enter the name of the Slack channels that you want the notifications to be sent.
+11. (Optional) If you want to send out Notifications through Slack, click **ADD CHANNELS** and select the Slack channels you want the notifications to be sent to.
 12. Click **SUBMIT** if you are satisfied with your notification settings.

 To modify a notification rule, click ![](../../../images/pencil_4_editing.png)for the rule you want to modify.

 ## <a name="UsingPolicies2TriggerNotificationMessage"></a>Using Policies to Trigger a Notification Message

 You can enable a policy to automatically run workflows.
 When you create a policy, you can configure a notification rule to send out an event message when a job succeeds or fails.
-From the **Configurations** > **System Settings** > **Notification Management** screen, you can view the policies with notification rules.
+From the 1.
+Click **Navigation bar** >  **Administration** > **Settings** > **Notification Rules** screen, you can view the job notification rules from policies.

 Just click the name of the policy to see the specific policy details, including **NOTIFICATION** details.